Ed Sheeran: 2014–2015: × ("Multiply")

-2016–2018: Third studio album, ÷ ("Divide"), highest grossing tour of all time
+2016–2018: ÷ ("Divide")

-On 13 December 2016, after a year long hiatus and social media break, Sheeran tweeted a picture and changed his Twitter, Facebook and Instagram to a light blue, implying the release of a new album – each of Sheeran's previous albums were a single-coloured background with a solid mathematical symbol.
-On 2 January, he posted a 10-second video on Twitter and other social media platforms, revealing the tracklist and cover art of his fourth studio album, ÷ ("Divide"), which was released on 3 March 2017.
+On 13 December 2016, after a year long hiatus and social media break, Sheeran tweeted a picture and changed his Twitter, Facebook and Instagram to a light blue, implying the release of a new album—each of Sheeran's previous albums were a single-coloured background with a solid mathematical symbol.
+On 2 January, he posted a 10-second video on Twitter and other social media platforms, revealing the track list and cover art of his fourth studio album, ÷ ("Divide"), which was released on 3 March 2017.
 The album debuted at number one in the UK, the US, Germany, Australia, Canada and other major markets.
-With first week sales of 672,000 it is the fastest selling album by a male solo artist in the UK, and third fastest in UK chart history behind 25 by Adele and Be Here Now by Oasis.
-It had the biggest first week sales of 2017 in the US, until it was surpassed by Taylor Swift's Reputation.
+With first week sales of 672,000 it is the fastest-selling album by a male solo artist in the UK, and third fastest in UK chart history behind 25 by Adele and Be Here Now by Oasis.
+It had the biggest first-week sales of 2017 in the US, until it was surpassed by Taylor Swift's Reputation.

 On 6 January, Sheeran released two singles, "Shape of You" and "Castle on the Hill"; the theme of the latter single Sheeran's upbringing in his home town of Framlingham in Suffolk, with the castle referring to Framlingham Castle.
 Following the release of these singles, Sheeran co-hosted the BBC Radio 1 Breakfast Show with Scott Mills where it was implied that he would possibly make an appearance at the Glastonbury Festival in 2017.
 It was also during this show that Sheeran used a new Martin guitar that featured the ÷ logo (of his new album) on both the headstock and body of the acoustic guitar.
 Both singles went on to break the Spotify day one streaming record, with a combined total of over 13 million streams in 24 hours.